 Whatsapp used to be a good app, and by most standards, it still is.
 Facebook has beefed it up with features and made it incredibly competitive.
 However, seeing as how this platform is little more than a data-farm for advertisements, people should seriously consider switching to one of the apps on this list.

-Each alternative listed here has its own strengths as well as weaknesses.
+Each alternative to Whatsapp listed here has its own strengths as well as weaknesses.
 However, one thing they all have in common is that they’re miles removed from any sort of Facebook control.